 - Intentionally look for joy.
 The tiny pleasures every day holds can be dimmed by the difficulties.
 Make a point every day to find five little things that make you smile.
 Keep a journal of every day’s finds and refer back to it at the end of each week.
 Engage all of your senses while you seek out the day’s joys: the smell of freshly baked cookies; the beauty of the sunrise; the sound of your cat purring; the invigorating feeling of a hot shower.

 - Set boundaries.
 Schedule time every day to spend on activities that you enjoy independent of the senior in your care.
 Plan and look forward to this time when your care responsibilities start to weigh you down.
 An established and dependable care partner is vital to make sure nothing interferes with the important time of caring for yourself.

 Remind yourself that the work you’re doing in caring for your senior loved one is vitally important.
 Yet also keep in mind that nobody can do it all, and in order to provide the very best care for the senior and for yourself, regular breaks from care tasks are needed to avoid caregiver dread.

-Get in touch with our aging care experts at (907) 677-7890 to schedule regular respite care services and release the burden of caregiving dread.
+…or get in touch with our aging care experts directly at (907) 677-7890 to schedule regular respite care services and release the burden of caregiving dread.
 We are here for as much or as little assistance as you need to help you enjoy quality time with your loved one and also to rediscover joy in your own life as well.
 Contact us for a free in-home consultation, and to learn why we’re the premier provider of Anchorage senior services and care in nearby areas.